-Formal mixed-use real estate development financing training, workshops with local development experts and City of Detroit leaders, and future development and project sustainability training will be offered to program participants.
+Program participants engage in formal mixed-use real estate development training, workshops with local development experts and City of Detroit leaders, and discussions around challenges and opportunities for minority developers in Detroit.

 Kirby Center Lofts

 When Richard Hosey returned to his hometown in 2008, the economic downturn had completely changed the city he remembered.
 With help from Capital Impact, the Detroit native has focused his efforts on returning the city to its former greatness through projects that foster inclusive growth for all residents.